-Fun fact– The most famous gorilla resident of Jersey Zoo was Jambo, the silverback Western Lowland Gorilla who made headlines around the world in 1986, when he ‘protected’ a young boy who had fallen into the gorilla enclosure
+Fun fact– The most famous gorilla resident of Jersey Zoo was Jambo, the silverback Western Lowland Gorilla who made headlines around the world in 1986 when he ‘protected’ a young boy who had fallen into the gorilla enclosure

-The slender-tailed meerkats at Jersey Zoo are a type of mongoose found only at the southern tip of Africa in the Kalahari and Namib deserts, Angola and South Africa.
-They live in groups with females dominant, a ‘sentry’ will keep lookout whilst the rest of the group feeds.
-If predators are spotted the alarm cry will be different depending if it is a land or air predator.
+The slender-tailed meerkats at Jersey Zoo are a mongoose found only at the southern tip of Africa in the Kalahari and Namib deserts, Angola and South Africa.
+They live in groups with females dominant; a ‘sentry’ will keep a lookout whilst the rest of the group feeds.
+If predators are spotted, the alarm cry will differ depending on whether it is a land or air predator.

 The Sumatran orangutan is the most threatened of the six great ape species.
-In Malay, orangutan translates as person of the forest and these arboreal mammals are the largest tree dwelling animal on earth.
-Males rarely walk on the ground and females almost never leave the trees.
+In Malay, orangutan translates as person of the forest, and these arboreal mammals are the largest tree-dwelling animal on earth.
+Males rarely walk on the ground, and females almost never leave the trees.
 The orangutan is one of our closest relatives – in fact, we share almost 97% of the same DNA.

 Fun fact– King Louie, the orangutan in Disney’s ‘The Jungle Book’, was voiced by the hugely popular American jazz/ swing singer Louis Prima who considered playing King Louie as one of the highlights of his career and felt he had become “immortal” thanks to the movie.